Using Donated Eggs

 Please log in to view and select egg donors.

-After you pick your donor, she will undergo testing (including infectious disease and genetic testing) to ensure it is safe for her to donate, and for you to receive their eggs.
+After you pick the person who is offering you donated eggs, she will undergo testing (including infectious disease and genetic testing) to ensure it is safe for her to donate, and for you to receive their eggs.

 You will need prenatal lab testing, and a hydrosonogram (SHG) to make sure there are no uterine abnormalities that would diminish the chances of pregnancy.